BEFORE YOU START

 Use this with the right vendor shortlist

-This framework assumes you've already narrowed the field to 3-5 vendors.
-If not, start at the VSaaS hub for category definitions, then the best VSaaS providers for an opinionated 15-vendor ranking with country, parent, acquisition history and honest pros/cons.
+This guide assumes you've already narrowed the field to 3-5 vendors.
+If you haven't, start with the VSaaS hub for the category basics, then the best VSaaS providers for our 15-vendor ranking with country, parent company, acquisition history and honest pros and cons.
 Come back here for the evaluation grid.

 Pricing figures, ownership, acquisition dates and product behaviour cited on this page are point-in-time and drawn from public sources - see the disclaimer at the bottom of this page for sourcing, "as of" date, and how to flag corrections.